desktop/desktop/README.md

 ## packagecloud

-We are trialing using [PackageCloud](https://packagecloud.io/) for distributing the installers for Debian and RPM-based distributions.
+We use [PackageCloud](https://packagecloud.io/) for distributing the installers for Debian and RPM-based distributions.
+These are not free services, so if you can afford to help with these costs please [**Sponsor**](https://github.com/sponsors/shiftkey) the project using the link in the header.

 ### Debian/Ubuntu distributions